varnish/Varnish-Book/varnish_book.rst

    If a health probe has marked a backend as sick, the round-robin director skip it.

    *Random* directors are seeded with either a random number or a hash key.
-   Next Subsection `Random directors`_ explains their commonalities and differences.
+   Next Section `Random directors`_ explains their commonalities and differences.

    .. note::

-      Health probes are explain in the `Health Checks`_ subsection.
+      Health probes are explain in Section `Health Checks`_.

       ..
 TODO for the author: Double check that the health checks subsection is explaining health probes.